 Option 1 Option 2 Option 3

-E - Open Protect the existing Re-evaluate our current
+E - Open Protect the Re-evaluate our

-Space / and zoned OSR OSR provision in terms
+Space / existing and current OSR provision

+Recreation zoned OSR in terms of role and

-Recreation provision as set out of role and function and
+(OSR) provision as set function and identify

-(OSR) in DAP and SAP identify and protect any
+out in DAP and and protect any

-, , existing land and
+SAP existing land and

-additional land required
+additional land

+required for open

-for open space, sport
+space, sport and

-and recreation
+recreation

-Issues Raised - Open Space / Recreation
+Issues Raised - Open Space / Recreation (OSR)

-- -DfI refers to SPPS para 6.205 general policy presumption against loss of open space and references Council admission with position paper that they are unclear as to what exactly the existing OS provisions is. - Housing Executive strongly supports Option 2 to identify and protect Open Space and the selective redevelopment of portions of open space. - -Agree that some informal open space is underutilised ... but how is that measured?
+- -Dfl refers to SPPS para 6.205 general policy presumption against loss of open space and references Council admission with position paper that they are unclear as to what exactly the existing OS provisions is. - Housing Executive strongly supports Option 2 to identify and protect Open Space and the selective redevelopment of portions of open space - -Agree that some informal open space is underutilised ... but how is that measured?
 Does lack of 'use' render an open as surplus to requirements and mean that it is not viewed as a resource with value to neighbouring residents and others?
-Alternatively, some open spaces cause heartaches for residents and this should be considered on an application by application basis. - -Careful consideration needs to be given to open space in 70/80's housing developments is it causing anti-social problems.
-Supports more recreational space. - -RSPB do not accept DCSDCs proposal to only protect suitable and necessary OSR land this is a significant departure from PPS8 and SPPS; - -Note re-evaluation and concerned at term "underutilised" infers all open space must be used by people. - -The LDP should contain proposals for the development of integrated green and blue infrastructure network of green spaces and water features, providing access to amenities for recreation, walking, cycling and wildlife. - -Create parks shared by surrounding neighbourhoods. - -Council should consider the potential use of open space to resolve flooding issues, create more open amenity space and promote health and well-being through the introduction of SuDS - -Need to re-evaluate the current Open Space Requirement position in terms of role and function and identify and protect an existing land.
+Alternatively, some open spaces cause heartaches for residents and this should be considered on an application by application basis

+- -Careful consideration needs to be given to open space in 70/80's housing developments is it causing anti-social problems.
+Supports more recreational space. - -RSPB do not accept DCSDCs proposal to only protect suitable and necessary OSR land -this is a significant departure from PPS8 and SPPS; - -Note re-evaluation and concerned at term "underutilised" infers all open space must be used by people. - -The LDP should contain proposals for the development of integrated green and blue infrastructure network of green spaces and water features, providing access to amenities for recreation, walking, cycling and wildlife - -Create parks shared by surrounding neighbourhoods - -Council should consider the potential use of open space to resolve flooding issues, create more open amenity space and promote health and well-being through the introduction of SuDS - -Need to re-evaluate the current Open Space Requirement position in terms of role and function and identify and protect an existing land.
 The example of formal sporting activities such as the provision for GAA was noted on a number of responses. - -Support the Council's preferred option to undertake a re-evaluation of lands that were zoned for OSR to ensure proper account is taken of the accessibility of individual locations by all modes and how that might change with committed changes to existing transport networks.